Umbrella swept by wind kills woman at South Carolina beach

-A woman has been killed after a loose beach umbrella impaled her in the chest in South Carolina.Full Article
+A beachgoer was killed on Wednesday after a loose beach umbrella impaled her in the chest, authorities said.The umbrella was blown from its anchoring by the wind around 12.40 pm and hit Tammy Perreault while she was at a Garden...Full Article

 Umbrella swept by wind kills woman at South Carolina beach